On the Hardness of the Lee Syndrome Decoding Problem: Comparison

-For our final analysis we will consider codes that achieve the asymptotic Gilbert-Varshamov bound in Theorem \ref{asympt_GV}.
-We will consider $q=7^2$ and assume that $R_1= \lambda R$, for $\lambda \in \{ 0.5, 0.75, 1\}$ and that in general it holds that However, we have observed experimentally, that the most likely case is a maximal $k_1=k$, thus implying that the code is free, and whenever $k_1<k,$ a maximal $k_2$, thus implying that $R_I =\min\left\{1, \lambda R + \frac{(1-\lambda) Rs}{s-1} \right\}.$ We will hence assume this choice of $R_I$ in our asymptotic analysis.
+In this section, we numerically compute the asymptotic complexity of the Lee ISD algorithms proposed in Section \ref{sec:ISD}.
+For our analysis we will consider codes that achieve the asymptotic Gilbert-Varshamov bound in Theorem \ref{asympt_GV}.
+We will exemplary consider $q=7^2$ and assume that $R_1= \lambda R$, for $\lambda \in \{ 0.5, 0.75, 1\}$ and that in general it holds that In \cite[Theorem 22]{modules} it is shown that a code generated by a random matrix is free and achieves the Gilbert-Varshamov bound with high probability.
+We will hence assume that $R_I=\min\left\{1, \lambda R + \frac{(1-\lambda) Rs}{s-1} \right\}$ in our asymptotic analysis.
 Note that for such choices, not all rates $R$ may be achieved.

 In Figure \ref{fig:asymptotics}, we compare the asymptotic complexity of all the ISD algorithms at different rates $R$ by optimizing the internal parameters of each algorithm.
 In Table \ref{table_compare}, we find the complexity in the worst case of each algorithm, i.e., we find $e(R^*,q)$ for $R^* = \argmax\limits_{0 \leq R \leq 1} \left( e(R,q) \right)$.
 Finally, in Table \ref{table_compareHamm}, we compare the worst-case complexity of Lee ISD algorithms with Hamming ISD algorithms, while fixing the base $q=4$ and $\lambda=1$.